Aerotech positioning stage has nanometre precision

 A brief performance specification includes 2m/s scan velocity and peak acceleration to 5G - with a positioning resolution of up to 0.25 nanometres, repeatability to 50 nanometres and accuracy to +/-300 nanometres.

 Aerotech’s engineering reference guide serves as a valuable resource for all Aerotech motion and positioning control components and systems.
-Section six focuses on loading versus lifetime.
+Section eight focuses on computing maximum data rate.